mfem/web/src/gallery.md

 # Gallery

-This page collects screenshots from various simulations based on MFEM. <br>
+This page collects screenshots from various simulations based on MFEM.
-Additional images can be found in the  [GLVis Gallery](https://code.google.com/p/glvis/wiki/Gallery).
+Additional images can be found in the  [GLVis gallery](https://github.com/GLVis/glvis/wiki/Gallery).

 <br>